sumitkute/blockchainhack/README.md

-# Web3Js for Practice
+# Blockchain Hack using Web3.js
-this repository is used for web3.js priactice
+this repository is using web3.js

 ![Image](./Img/main.png)